dtekcth/data101/src/studies/FAQ.md

 - **My exam hasn't been reported**

 The examiner has 15 working days on them to report the exam to Ladok, but sometimes there can be a delay between student office and Ladok.
+If the exam still isn't showing up after a couple of days, please contact the examiner and politely ask about it.
+You may also want to contact your Studienämnd in that case.

 - **Where can I find important dates**